Xertes0/camel_learning/README.md

 # Camel Learning

 A machine learning library written in OCaml with no external dependencies.
-See `examples/` directory for usage.
+See `examples/` directory for example models.

 This project is made purely for educational purposes and is not suitable for use in performance demanding applications.